 The world’s campaign to eradicate polio is almost over in terms of two countries and just a handful of cases occuring there.
-But the fight is not over; the toughest battles in the hardest to reach locations remain, and even after no new cases of polio appear, vaccinations will need to happen for many years to come.
+But the fight is not over; the toughest battles in the hardest to reach locations remain.

 Since 1985, Rotary has contributed nearly $1.2 billion and countless volunteer hours to the protection of more than two billion children in 122 countries.
 The disease remains endemic in just two countries — Afghanistan and Pakistan — although other countries remain at risk for imported cases.
 Last year, India was declared polio free with no new reported cases for three years, and in August of this year, there were no reported cases of polio in the entire African continent for one year.